cfpb/jenkins-automation/CONTRIBUTING.md

 Additionally, the code should follow any stylistic and architectural guidelines prescribed by the project.
 In the absence of such guidelines, mimic the styles and patterns in the existing code-base.

+When adding new builders groovydoc comments are required for all builders and [example of usage](docs/exmples.md)